 The functional currency for the Company's Canadian operations is the Canadian dollar.
 Assets and liabilities denominated in Canadian dollars are translated into U.S. dollars at the end-of-period exchange rate.
 Revenues and expenses are translated using average exchange rates for the periods reported.
 Equity accounts are translated at historical rates.
 Cumulative translation adjustments are included as a separate component of accumulated other comprehensive income in shareholders' equity.
 Foreign currency transaction gains and losses, arising primarily from changes in exchange rates on short-term monetary assets and liabilities, and intercompany loans that are not deemed long-term investment accounts are recorded in the "other income (expense), net" line on the Company's consolidated statements of operations.
-Foreign currency losses, recorded in other income (expense), net, for the year ended December 31, 2022, were not significant.
-Foreign currency translation gains and losses, arising from intercompany loans that are deemed long-term investment accounts are recorded in the foreign currency translation adjustment line on the Company's consolidated statements of comprehensive income.
+Foreign currency gains or losses, recorded in other income (expense), net, for the year ended December 31, 2023 and 2022, were not significant, and losses were \$0.1 million for the year ended December 31, 2021.
+Foreign currency translation adjustment accounts, are recorded in the foreign currency translation adjustment line on the Company's consolidated statements of comprehensive income.